OpenEvalProject/evals/manuscripts/elife-12812/v2/manuscript.md

 Participants lay on the scanner bed with their arm (the left arm in all cases except one experiment on the right arm) immobilized using cushions.
 Survey, reference and B0-map scans were acquired, and an image-based shimming approach (Sanchez-Panchuelo et al., 2010) used to minimize magnetic field inhomogeneity, with the optimized shim currents remaining fixed throughout the subsequent fMRI runs.
 The participant was moved out of the bore of the magnet to perform Steps (1) and (2).

-## Microneurography
+### Microneurography

-In Step 1, the median nerve was accessed at the wrist in order to isolate single axonal responses from mechanoreceptive afferents in the volar hand, on which to perform INMS (
+In Step 1, the median nerve was accessed at the wrist in order to isolate single axonal responses from mechanoreceptive afferents in the volar hand, on which to perform INMS (Trulsson et al., 2001).
+A high-impedance (~300–500 kΩ), insulated, tungsten recording/stimulating electrode (15 mm length, shaft diameter 0.2 mm, tip diameter ~5 µm; FHC, Bowdoin, ME) was inserted percutaneously into the skin, ~3 cm from the wrist fold between the flexor carpi radialis and the flexor palmaris longus tendons.
+An uninsulated reference electrode was inserted subcutaneously 3–5 cm away, on the ulnar side of the recording/stimulating electrode, and a ground electrode was attached further up the participant’s arm (Figure 6).
+The recording/stimulating electrode was advanced into the median nerve, which was located 0.3–1 cm below the skin surface.
+The preamplifier was taped to the participant’s arm, and the acquisition hardware and stimulator were located at the outer edge of the scanner room (Figure 6).
+Differential responses were amplified (x10,000) using a preamplifier (NeuroAmpEX; ADInstruments, Castle Hill, Australia), band-pass filtered (0.3–5 kHz) and sampled at 10 kHz using PowerLab hardware and LabChart 7 software (ADInstruments, Castle Hill, Australia).

 ![Figure 6.](https://cdn.elifesciences.org/articles/12812/elife-12812-fig6-v2.jpg)

 **Figure 6.:** The PowerLab, NeuroAmp EX and ML180 stimulator were placed just inside the magnet room at a field strength not exceeding 5 mT.
 Placement of the interface equipment within the magnet room was preferred for safety reasons, as isolated cables connected to the participant did not then pass into the control room.
 The USB interface and trigger cables were passed through the radio frequency shield via a waveguide aperture.
 An amplifier and loudspeaker was driven from the NeuroAmp EX audio output to give audio feedback to the microneurographer.
 In addition, a projection of the computer screen could be viewed for visual confirmation of nerve signals.
 A switch was used to connect the electrodes to either the stimulator or the NeuroAmp head-stage pre-amplifier.
 In addition, a resistive shunt was placed across the stimulation leads to remove any build-up of charge before connecting or disconnecting the stimulator.
 Disconnection of the stimulator was necessary because of the high level of noise introduced when it was connected.
-Star-quad cable was used within the magnet environment to reduce the likelihood of induced currents due to scanner operation affecting the stimulus presentation.DOI: http://dx.doi.org/10.7554/eLife.12812.015
+Star-quad cable was used within the magnet environment to reduce the likelihood of induced currents due to scanner operation affecting the stimulus presentation.

 The microneurographer delivered light, stroking touch to the palm to evoke activity in low-threshold mechanoreceptive afferents.
 A loudspeaker in the scanner room allowed the microneurographer to hear the nerve activity and a projector displayed the recording onto the scanner exterior for visual inspection.
 The microneurographer systematically searched for the nerve until modulations of the signal from the electrode corresponded to mass activity from mechanoreceptive afferents as a result of touch were heard.
 Using fine adjustments, the electrode was manipulated within the nerve to an intra-fascicular location and single units were searched for by stroking the participant’s hand.

 Single mechanoreceptive afferents were characterized by their audio and visual signals, and the extent of the receptive field of each afferent was explored using a wooden stick.
 The location of the receptive field was mapped using von Frey monofilaments and the minimal force required for mechanoreceptor activation noted.
 Afferents were identified as being myelinated Aβ mechanoreceptors, namely FA1, SA1, FA2 or SA2 afferents (Vallbo and Johansson, 1984).
 The middle of the receptive field was marked on the skin.
 Recordings of individual mechanoreceptive afferents in response to mechanical stimulation were made (e.g. Figure 1a,b) and analyzed in MATLAB (The Mathworks; Natick, MA).
 Data were preprocessed to verify the single-unit nature of all recorded mechanoreceptive afferents with an offline pattern-matching algorithm.

-## Single unit INMS
+### Single unit INMS

 Once a single mechanoreceptive afferent was identified, INMS was carried out to ascertain the sensation produced by a low-current electrical pulse sequence (Step 2).
 Trains of 30 Hz pulses (200 µs, positive, square-wave pulses over 0.5 s) were delivered (via Stimulus Isolator; ADInstruments, Castle Hill, Australia and controlled using the LabChart 7 software).
 The experimenter delivered 2–3 pulse sequences, while the current was increased slowly from 0 µA, in 1 µA steps, until the participant felt a sensation.
 Once a clear sensation was felt, the precise location of the sensation and its quality were recorded and tested to confirm whether the previously mapped receptive field spatially aligned with that perceived by the participant during INMS.
 This was done by a process of questioning the participant to determine whether mechanical touch to the receptive field matched the projected sensory field sensation during INMS to within ~1 mm.
 If so, it was deemed that microstimulation was being applied to the afferent from which recordings had been made.
 If the participant felt a clear small, point-sensation in the projected sensory field that did not align with the mapped receptive field, the stimulated unit was nevertheless explored.
 These units were included if the perceived sensation (e.g. pressure from an SA1) was similar in quality to those in matched physiology-INMS trials (e.g. perceived size, shape, sensation) (see Table 1).
 The stimulating current intensity which generated a sensation was recorded, along with the stimulation currents delivered during each fMRI run.
 INMS of a stable, single mechanoreceptive afferent could be carried out successfully for up to ~45 min, although Step 3 was completed successfully for only a subset of mechanoreceptive afferents (see Results).

-## fMRI paradigm
+### fMRI paradigm

 Each fMRI run consisted of a block paradigm, comprising 8 cycles of alternating periods of 8 s INMS followed by 23 s rest (acquisition time ~4 mins).
 The 8 s INMS period consisted of 0.5 s burst of stimulation (30 Hz pulse frequency; 200 μs pulse width) each second.
 For each afferent, 1–3 fMRI repeats of the INMS paradigm were conducted.
 In some cases, the stimulation current was adjusted between runs, e.g. due to loss of perception (Vallbo et al., 1984), to ensure a clear and stable sensation.
 If the INMS-induced sensation remained stable, other parameters were also tested, including changing the stimulation frequency to 60 Hz, and increasing the stimulation current to investigate the effect of recruiting further mechanoreceptive afferents (Vallbo et al., 1984).

 After Steps 1–3, fMRI of mechanical vibrotactile stimulation at each microstimulated afferent’s receptive field was carried out with identical timings to the INMS paradigm.
 Vibrotactile stimuli were delivered at 30 Hz to ~1 mm2 of the skin using a piezo-electric device (Dancer Design, St-Helens, UK).
 In addition, the digit tips of each participant’s left hand (and right hand for participant 4) were stimulated with 5 independently-controlled piezo-electric devices using a traveling-wave or phase-encoding paradigm (Sanchez-Panchuelo et al., 2010), analogous to that used in retinotopic mapping, in which each individual digit of the hand is sequentially stimulated to create a travelling wave of activity across cortical regions containing a somatotopic map of the hand.
 Vibrotactile stimulation at 30 Hz was delivered to each digit tip in periods of 4 s (intermittent stimulation with 0.
 1 s gap every 0.5 s), over a 20 s cycle.
 Data were collected during two runs of 12 cycles each; with stimulation delivered in a forward (digit 1 to 5) and reverse order (digit 5 to 1).

-## fMRI acquisition
+### fMRI acquisition

 MRI data were collected on a 7T scanner (Achieva; Philips, Amsterdam, Netherlands) using a head volume transmit coil and 32-channel receive coil (Nova Medical; Wilmington, MA).
 Functional data were acquired using T2*-weighted, multi-slice, single-shot gradient-echo, echo-planar imaging (EPI) with echo time (TE) 25 ms, repetition time (TR) 2000 ms, flip angle (FA) 75°, SENSE reduction factor 3 in the right-left direction.
 The in-plane spatial resolution was 1.5 mm, field of view of 174 × 192 mm2 in right-left and anterior-posterior directions.
 A slice thickness of 2.5 mm was used to achieve full brain coverage (80 mm in foot-head direction) within the TR period.
 For the traveling-wave paradigm, the slice thickness was reduced to 1.5 mm (48 mm coverage) as it was only necessary to span S1.